shawnoden/angular-lthw/ex5.md

 # {{ page.title }}

+Create a new file `app.js` with the following content:

+{% highlight javascript %}
+{% include code/ex5/app.js %}
+{% endhighlight %}

 Create a new file `index.html` with the following content:

 {% highlight html %}
 {% include code/ex5/index.html %}
-{% endhighlight %}

-Create another new file `app.js` with the following content:

-{% highlight javascript %}
-{% include code/ex5/app.js %}
 {% endhighlight %}

 ## What You Should See